Welcome to Where and Wander. Are You Lost?

 Golden Handcuffs: The use of benefits, typically deferred payments, to discourage an employee from leaving.
 In practice, if you aren’t willing to leave your job at your current salary, will you be willing to leave it the following year with an even higher salary?

 I enjoyed my job and the security it brought, but something was missing.
-I dreamed of sleeping under the stars in the Sahara desert more than being promoted to Managing Director.
-I had a wider smile at the thought of embarking on a series of unexpected misadventures with someone I just met than of buying a new car with my annual bonus.
+I dreamt of sleeping under the stars in the Sahara desert more than being promoted to Managing Director.
+I had a wider smile at the thought of embarking on a series of unexpected misadventures with someone I just met than buying a new car with my annual bonus.

 Don’t Be Afraid To Give Up The Good, For The Great